 For each individual Service, the applicable Call-Off Contract Charges (in accordance with the Supplier’s Platform pricing document) can’t be amended during the term of the Call-Off Contract.
 The detailed Charges breakdown for the provision of Services during the Term will include:

+REDACTED TEXT under FOIA Section 43 Commercial Interests.